croner-i-web/progression-framework/frameworks/engineering/mobile.md

           - "Owns technical decisions with high risk and low reversibility"
           - "Contributes to maintaining the Bright culture in the wider company"
           - "Bootstraps new teams"
-      - level: 6
-        criteria:
           - "Helps groups of squads work together more effectively"
-          - "Starts things that they cannot finish by themselves"
-          - "Delegates to make better use of their time"
   - name: "influence"
     title: "✨ Influence"
     content: